AksoEo/docs/api/notif_templating.md

 ```

 ## `congress_registration`
-This is used to send out registration confirmation emails to new registrants.
+This is used to send out registration confirmation notifs to new registrants.
 It contains the following fields:

 ```js
 {